IT project management is no joke.

 Some big-picture responsibilities of an IT project manager include:

 Evaluating company-wide (and individual) IT-related requests

-Not only do successful project managers oversee all of the above, but they also do this while keeping in touch with everyone involved in the project.
+Not only do successful project managers oversee all of the above, they do it all while keeping in touch with everyone involved in the project.

 Translation?
 It’s more important for IT project managers to excel at organization and communication versus being an all-knowing tech wizard.

-As a result, mastery of project management methodologies such as waterfall, agile, and scrum, is integral to moving projects forward when juggling so many tasks and relationships.
+As a result, mastering project management methodologies like waterfall, agile, and scrum, is integral to moving projects forward when juggling so many tasks and relationships.

 What does an IT project manager do and why does it matter?

 The specific duties of an IT project manager aren’t one-size-fits-all.
 Day-to-day tasks and priorities typically include:

 Checking in with various departments during projects to assess progress